astropy/astropy/docs/nddata/bitmask.rst

 The `~astropy.nddata.bitmask` module provides two functions that facilitate conversion of bit field arrays (i.e., DQ arrays) to boolean masks:
-`~astropy.nddata.bitmask.bitfield_to_boolean_mask` to convert an input bit fields array to a boolean mask using an input bit mask (or list of individual bit flags) and `~astropy.nddata.bitmask.interpret_bit_flags` to create bit mask from input list of individual bit flags.
+`~astropy.nddata.bitmask.bitfield_to_boolean_mask` converts an input bit field array to a boolean mask using an input bit mask (or list of individual bit flags) and `~astropy.nddata.bitmask.interpret_bit_flags` creates a bit mask from an input list of individual bit flags.

-Creating boolean masks
+Creating Boolean Masks
 **********************

 Overview
 ========

-`~astropy.nddata.bitmask.bitfield_to_boolean_mask` by default assumes that all input bit fields that have at least one bit turned "ON" correspond to "bad" data (i.e., pixels) and converts them to boolean `True` in the output boolean mask (otherwise output boolean mask values are set to `False`).
+`~astropy.nddata.bitmask.bitfield_to_boolean_mask` by default assumes that all input bit fields that have at least one bit turned "ON" corresponds to "bad" data (i.e., pixels) and converts them to boolean `True` in the output boolean mask (otherwise output boolean mask values are set to `False`).

-Often, for specific algorithms and situations, some bit flags are OK and can be ignored. `~astropy.nddata.bitmask.bitfield_to_boolean_mask` accepts lists of bit flags that *by default must be ignored* in the input bit fields when creating boolean masks.
+Often, for specific algorithms and situations, some bit flags are okay and can be ignored. `~astropy.nddata.bitmask.bitfield_to_boolean_mask` accepts lists of bit flags that *by default must be ignored* in the input bit fields when creating boolean masks.